PureDark/H-Viewer/README.md

 1.Slide to open drawer

-2.Click to add a site
+2.Click + to add a site

 3.Click on the top-right corner

-4.Scan QR codes below
+4.Scan QR codes from [Site Index](https://github.com/H-Viewer-Sites/Index)

 ### Only cellphone in hand

 1.Slide to open drawer

-2.Click to add a site
+2.Click + to add a site

 3.Click the icon left of the Qr scan icon

-4.Paste all content from below link
+4.Paste all content from [Site Index](https://github.com/H-Viewer-Sites/Index)

 ## 使用说明